 At its heart, a diamond’s cut defines its relationship with light.
 Every angle, facet, and polished surface dictates how effortlessly a stone captures an ambient room and transforms it into an exquisite display of fire and brilliance.

-This definitive Revera Jewels Cut Guide is designed to take you behind the glass.
+This definitive Reverra Jewels Cut Guide is designed to take you behind the glass.
 From the precision engineering that unlocks a stone’s maximum sparkle to the rigorous scientific grading scales used to measure it, you will discover exactly how master craftsmanship elevates a raw gemstone into a breathtaking lifelong heirloom.

-REVERA JEWELS | DIAMOND CUT GUIDE
+REVERRA JEWELS | DIAMOND CUT GUIDE

-REVERA JEWELS | DIAMOND CUT GUIDE
+REVERRA JEWELS | DIAMOND CUT GUIDE

 The cut of a diamond is arguably the most crucial of the 4 Cs (Cut, Color, Clarity, and Carat).
 While nature dictates a diamond's clarity and color, its cut is entirely in the hands of a master craftsman.
 It is the cut that unlocks a diamond’s true beauty, transforming a rough stone into a breathtaking masterpiece of light and fire.